Changing the legal status of a road Road stopping

 Step 2.
 Submit a formal application

-If the initial enquiry is confirmed by AT, then you can submit a formal application.
+If we confirm your initial enquiry, you can then submit a formal application.

 Required with your application: